-(a) the first sentence of the third paragraph on page 1 of the Base Prospectus is deleted and replaced with the following:

-"Upon such approval, application may be made for securities issued under the Programme during a period of 12 months from the date of this Base Prospectus to be listed and/or admitted to trading on Euronext Paris and/or a Regulated Market (as defined below) in another Member State of the European Economic Area (the "EEA").";

-(b) the last paragraph starting on page 1 ending on page 2 of the Base Prospectus is deleted and replaced with the following (text which, by virtue of this Third Supplement is added thereto is shown in green):
+- (a) the first sentence of the fourth paragraph on page 1 of the Base Prospectus is deleted and replaced with the following: - "Upon such approval, application may be made for securities issued under the Programme during a period of 12 months from the date of this Base Prospectus to be listed and/or admitted to trading on Euronext Paris and/or a Regulated Market (as defined below) in another Member State of the European Economic Area (the "EEA")."; - (b) the fifth paragraph on page 1 and the first paragraph on page 2 of the Base Prospectus are deleted and replaced with the following (text which by virtue of this Fifth Supplement is added thereto is shown in green):

-"The requirement to publish a prospectus under the Prospectus Regulation only applies to W&C Securities which are to be admitted to trading on a regulated market in the EEA and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
-The requirement to publish a prospectus under the Financial Services and Markets Act 2000 ("FSMA") only applies to W&C Securities which are admitted to trading on a UK regulated market as defined in Regulation (EU) No 600/2014 on markets in financial instruments as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "EUWA") ("UK MiFIR") and/or offered to the public in the United Kingdom other than in circumstances where an exemption is available under section 86 of the FSMA.
+"The requirement to publish a prospectus under the Prospectus Regulation only applies to Securities which are to be admitted to trading on a regulated market in the EEA and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
+The requirement to publish a prospectus under the Financial Services and Markets Act 2000 ("FSMA") only applies to Securities which are admitted to trading on a UK regulated market as defined in Regulation (EU) No 600/2014 on markets in financial instruments as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "EUWA") ("UK MiFIR") and/or offered to the public in the United Kingdom other than in circumstances where an exemption is available under section 86 of the FSMA.

-The Issuers may issue W&C Securities for which no prospectus is required to be published under the Prospectus Regulation or Regulation (EU) 2017/1129 of 14 June 2017 as it forms part of domestic law by virtue of the EUWA (the "UK Prospectus Regulation"), as the case may be ("Exempt Securities") under this Base Prospectus.
+The Issuers may issue Securities for which no prospectus is required to be published under the Prospectus Regulation or Regulation (EU) 2017/1129 of 14 June 2017 as it forms part of domestic law by virtue of the EUWA (the "UK Prospectus Regulation"), as the case may be ("Exempt Securities") under this Base Prospectus.
 See "Exempt Securities" in the "Overview of this Base Prospectus" section below.
-The AMF has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Securities.";
+The AMF has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Securities."; and

-(c) the third paragraph on page 4 of the Base Prospectus is deleted and replaced with the following:
+(c) the last paragraph before the "Important Notices" section on page 6 of the Base Prospectus is deleted and replaced with the following: